storefront-x/storefront-x/docs/modules/graphql.md

 #### Properties

 - `gql: any` - original GraphQL request which will be extended
-- `path?: string` - hierarchical path in original GraphQL request where fields will be added (optional)
+- `path?: string` - hierarchical path in original GraphQL request where fields will be added (optional).
+You can also specify path as for example `on Product`.
 - `fields: object` - object of additional newly added fields

 #### Example